 For Humanities Departments at Fairfield University

-Digital humanities starts from a humanistic, rather than mechanistic, understanding of digital technologies in a variety of cultural contexts.
-It examines how those technologies undergird the creation of knowledge and how new knowledge feeds back to technical advances in a reciprocal and recursive way.
-As such DH extends the essential work of the Humanities departments by giving us new tools to analyze texts, to write, to teach writing, to think, and solve problems.
-Digital Humanities also offers new ways exploring the idea of what constitutes a "text.”
-Digital Humanities includes exploring research, teaching, and social media in ways to encourage deep analysis of literature and productive writing.
-As a field, Digital Humanities encourages us to think about the relation between print, media, and internet communication, and traditional disciplines of study.
+Digital humanities start from a humanistic, rather than mechanistic, understanding of digital technologies in a variety of cultural contexts.
+It examines how those technologies undergird the creation of knowledge, and how new knowledge feeds back to technical advances in a reciprocal and recursive way.
+As such, digital humanities extends the essential work of the humanities departments by giving us new tools to analyze texts, to write, to teach writing, to think, and to solve problems.
+Digital humanities also offer new ways to explore the idea of what constitutes a "text.”
+It includes exploring research, teaching, and social media in ways to encourage deep analysis of literature and productive writing.
+As a field, digital humanities encourages us to think about the relationship between print, media, and internet communication, and traditional disciplines of study.

 As scholars, we use digital technologies for the following goals:

-Accessibility: New digital archives can make texts accessible and available that were not before.
-New archives of primary source materials give us greater access to texts that in the past were only available in specialized libraries.
+Accessibility: New digital archives can make texts accessible that were not available before.
+New archives of primary source materials give us greater access to texts that previously were only available in specialized libraries.

 These online archives also open up new ways to involve students in the actual presenting and editing of texts.
-It is really important that work with digitally reproduced archival material enables students to understand and work with the original texts and the process of transforming those texts for readers: suddenly scholarship and teaching become more closely connected.
+It is important that work with digitally reproduced archival material enables students to understand and work with the original texts and the process of transforming those texts for readers.
+Suddenly, scholarship and teaching become more closely connected.

-Textual analysis: DH tools offer ways to search and collate texts –for example, when preparing an edition, DH tools enable us to analyze a wide corpus of texts for comparison of textual variants.
+Textual analysis: Digital Humanities tools offer ways to search and collate texts.
+For example, when preparing an edition, these tools enable us to analyze a wide corpus of texts for comparison of textual variants.

-Analysis of data: DH tools offer us the ability to analyze large masses of data, and categorize them into useful formats that can be shared with and used by other scholars.
+Analysis of data: Digital Humanities tools offer us the ability to analyze large masses of data, and categorize them into useful formats that can be shared with and used by other scholars.